97 has 2 divisors, whose sum is σ = 98.

 The cubic root of 97 is about 4.5947008922.

-The spelling of 97 in words is "ninety-seven", and is thus an aban number, an oban number, and an uban number.
+The spelling of 97 in words is "ninety-seven", and thus it is an aban number, an oban number, and an uban number.